We all know pigs to be very intelligent and social. In fact, some homesteaders choose to raise pigs because of how domesticated these animals are.

 10 Popular Domesticated Types of Pigs

-We have chosen the best-domesticated pig types for your homesteading exploration and narrowed it down to 10 popular breeds.
+We have chosen the best-domesticated pig breeds and types for your homesteading exploration and narrowed it down to 10 popular breeds.

 The Duroc breed of pigs is famous for its auburn color, fast growth and maturity, and quiet temperament.